jujia-BGI/LDFF_V1/README.md

 # LDFF_V1
 This study was performed to establish a novel method named LDFF to accurately quantify cell-free fetal DNA fraction (FF) in maternal plasma by utilizing linkage disequilibrium (LD) information from maternal and fetal haplotypes.
-The workflow consists of three processes, the first of regional LD-ratios were calculated on the 521 genomic regions, as well as the genome coverage, coverage of the reads with a MQ score>0 and PCR duplication rate.
-Several multivariate regression models were generated with different MAF filtering cutoff using all training samples.
-Then, the outliers in the training samples in different MAF filtering models were identified and removed from the corresponding model to avoid over-fitting.
+The workflow consists of four processes, the first of regional LD-ratios were calculated on the 521 genomic regions, as well as the genome coverage, coverage of the reads with a MQ score>0 and PCR duplication rate.
+Then, several multivariate regression models were generated with different MAF filtering cutoff using all training samples.
+Thrid, the outliers in the training samples in different MAF filtering models were identified and removed from the corresponding model to avoid over-fitting.
 Multivariate regression models were rebuilt using the remaining samples.
 Finally, MAF filtering cutoff was selected as the model has best accuracy.

-Step1:
-#Regional LD-ratios and confounders calculation
+Step1:Regional LD-ratios and confounders calculation

 samtools mpileup -f database_hg19/hg19.fasta -b bamlist -r chr1:1-5000000 -v -o result/chr1.1.5000000/mpileup.chr1.1.5000000.vcf.gz -l database_hg19/1kg.easaf0.2/chr1.pos.txt